Normalized Difference Red Edge Index

 The normalized difference red edge index (NDRE) is a metric that can be used to analyse whether images obtained from multi-spectral image sensors contain healthy vegetation or not.
+It does this by measuring the amount of chlorophyll in a plant.

 It is similar to Normalized Difference Vegetation Index (NDVI) but uses the ratio of Near-Infrared and the edge of Red as follows:

-The red edge is the part of the spectrum centred around 715 nm.
+The red edge is the part of the spectrum centered around 715 nm.

+The Index will give a value between -1.0 to +1.0, with a higher value showing a healthy plant environment.